Common Wildlife Problems in Fort Myers

 Skunks pose an interesting problem because they are usually inclined to wander from yard to yard and rarely stick around for very long.
 Most of the time we get skunk calls, the skunk has left the property before we get there.
 Depending upon the layout of your yard, and available food sources for the skunk, they may stick around and make a home underanth decking or behind the tool shed.
 Skunks that stay in one place are guaranteed to get scared at some point and release their oily spray, which sticks to everything and smells horrendous.

 There are far more non-venomous snakes in the world than venomous snakes.
 That is to say, the chances of a human being bitten by a poisonous snake in the back yard is pretty slim.
-However, that doesn't mean you should take snakes lightly.
+However, that doesn't mean you should take snakes lightly and you should always contact a professinal for Snake Removal.
 If they're in the yard and thriving, they may see the inside of your home as a great place to live and escape the elements and predators like the hawk.
 Snakes are also excellent swimmers and like to take a dip in above ground pools or pools without enclosures.
 Make sure you put the cover on your hot tub!

 Animal Feces Removal and Sanitation